 On January 13, 2009, Zain and Orascom Telecom Holding S.A.E. were declared the winners of the tender process for the award of the two management contracts.
 On January 29, 2010 and in light of the forthcoming expiry of the two management contracts, the Council of Ministers adopted a resolution extending the contracts' term for six months (renewable for two consecutive periods of three months each).

-On January 31, 2011, the Minister of Telecommunications entered into a one-year extension with Zain and Orascom Telecom Holding S.A.E, on the same conditions that were approved by the Council of Ministers in January 2010.
+Such contracts were further extended for a one-year period on January 31, 2011 on the same conditions that were approved by the Council of Ministers in January 2010.